debonilsaha21/NLP-IMDb_reviews/README.md

 # NLP-IMDb_reviews
-NLP on 50000 reviews of IMDb using NLTK and build classification machine learning model.
+NLP (IMDb Review)- IMDb review of 50000 users were analyzed and preprocessed using tokenization, lemmatization, removing stop words, vectorization using NLTK, genism and TF-IDF.
+Then a classification model was build using machine learning models (Logistic Regression, Naïve Bayes, SVM).